Thermospore/temp-quartz-test/content/1-2 Find 5 Lost Treasure Chests.md

 	- (the model will disappear when far enough away, but this is purely cosmetic)
 - resets when you die

-For each side, here is the memory address that stores the height (y) of the first platform:
+For each path, here is the memory address that stores the height (y) of the first platform:
 - [[Pasted image 20240626212515.png|left]] - `Croc2.exe+2240D0`
 - [[Pasted image 20240626212046.png|right]] - `Croc2.exe+2245A0`
 # Minecart Crystal jankiness